anupdsouza/anupdsouza.github.io/_posts/2024-01-22-horoscope-app-with-swiftui-gemini.md

 Broadly speaking, summarization helps you get to the juicy bits of information from the vast sea of data that exists.
 This data could be a book or as mentioned above, user reviews of a product on an e-commerce website.

-I hadn't really explored Gemini AI's summarization capability until I was playing around with prompts in `Google AI Studio` when I thought it would be cool to apply the technique of summarization & with a twist.
-Enter `tones`; we can ask Gemini to respond with a specific tone during our conversation.
+I hadn't really explored Gemini AI's summarization capability until I was playing around with prompts in `Google AI Studio` when I thought it would be cool to apply the technique of summarization with a twist.
+Enter `tones`.
+We can ask Gemini to respond with a specific tone during our conversation.
 When queried about conversational tones, this is what Gemini responded with:

 > How can I set the conversation tone?
 What are the available options?